MagnetoHydrodynamics with chiral anomaly: phases of collective excitations and instabilities: Introduction

-The primary purpose of this letter is to study the properties of chiral matter (systems involving chiral fermions) in the long time limit.
+The primary purpose of this paper is to study the properties of chiral matter (systems involving chiral fermions) in the long time limit.
 Chiral matter exhibits many interesting phenomena, some of which are closely tied to chiral anomaly.
 We wish to present a hydrodynamic approach for conducting chiral fluid by coupling the dynamics of axial (chiral) charge density $n_{A}$ to MHD, and refer the resulting theory as Chiral MHD (CMHD), see Refs~\cite{Yamamoto:2016xtu,Rogachevskii:2017uyc,Boyarsky:2015faa,Giovannini:2016whv} for previous studies.
 This theory would allow us to study those anomaly-induced effects which are absent in ordinary MHD.
 The place where such a theory can be potentially applied include the quark-gluon plasma (QGP) created by heavy-ion collisions~\cite{Kharzeev:2007jp,Kharzeev:2015znc}, newly discovered Dirac and Weyl semimetals~\cite{Li:2014bha,Xiong:2015nna}, and the electroweak plasma produced in the primordial universe after the Big Bang~\cite{Joyce:1997uy,PhysRevLett.108.031301}.

-However,$\G_{A}$, the relaxation rate of $n_{A}$, is finite in small wavevector (or gradient) $k$ limit since axial current $J^{\mu}_{A}$ is not conserved due to quantum anomaly.
-In this respect, $n_{A}$ is distinguished from standard MHD variables, the relaxation rate of which vanishes in this limit.
-Therefore one has to identify another small parameter to make $\G_{A}$ parametrically small so that $n_{A}$ can be counted as an additional slow mode (see Ref.~\cite{hydroplus} for a discussion on the general situation with parametrically slow modes.)
-We identify this additional small parameter as the anomaly coefficient $C_{\rm A}=e^2/(2 \pi^2)$, and will work in the limit $C_{A}\ll 1$.
-This is natural since $n_{A}$ would be conserved and hence $\G_{A}$ would vanishes in $C_{A}\to 0$ limit.
+However, $n_{A}$ is distinguished from standard MHD variables because of their difference in the long wavelength behavior of the relaxation rate.
+Specifically, $\G_{A}$, the relaxation rate of $n_{A}$, is finite in small wavevector (or gradient) $k$ limit since axial current $J^{\mu}_{A}$ is not conserved due to quantum anomaly.
+Therefore one has to identify additional small parameter to make $\G_{A}$ parametrically small so that $n_{A}$ can be counted as a parametrically slow mode (see Ref.~\cite{hydroplus} for a discussion on the extension of hydrodynamics with parametrically slow modes in generic situations.)
+We identify this additional small parameter as the anomaly coefficient $C_{A}$ (see \eq\eqref{CA-QED} below), and will work in the limit $C_{A}\ll 1$.
+This identification is natural because $C_{A}$ tracks the effects of quantum anomaly, which are typically suppressed by additional power of $\hbar$.
+Without such anomalous effects, $n_{A}$ would be conserved and hence $\G_{A}$ would vanish in $C_{A}\to 0$ limit.
 In fact, we shall see $\G_{A}\propto C^{2}_{A}$, which is in analogous to the relaxation rate of standard MHD variables which is proportional to $k^{2}$.